Why do bad things happen to good people?

 A short, honest answer

 Christianity does not teach that suffering is proportional to virtue.
 The Bible's writers actually attack that idea — repeatedly, with some heat.
-The question "why do bad things happen to good people" is one most of the biblical writers would have rephrased, not answered.
-But the feeling underneath the question — this should not be happening — is one they would have understood completely.
+The question "why do bad things happen to good people" is one most of them would have rephrased, not answered.
+But the feeling underneath — this should not be happening — is one they would have understood completely.

-Most religions, including the popular version of Christianity, drift toward the same simple equation: good people are blessed, bad people suffer, so suffering is a kind of feedback.
+Most religious systems, including the folk version of Christianity, drift toward the same equation: good people are blessed, bad people suffer, so suffering is feedback.
 The Bible spends a lot of pages tearing that apart.

-- Jesus, in Luke 13:1–5, is told about Galileans who were killed under Pilate.
+Jesus, in the gospel of Luke, is told about a group of Galileans killed under the Roman governor Pontius Pilate.
 His response is striking: "Do you think that these Galileans were worse sinners than all the other Galileans because they suffered this way?
 I tell you, no." He repeats the point with a tower that fell on eighteen people.
 The crowd is fishing for a moral explanation.
-He refuses to give them one.
+He refuses to give one.

-- In John 9, the disciples see a man born blind and ask, "Who sinned, this man or his parents?"
+Jesus, in the gospel of John, has his disciples ask about a man born blind: "who sinned, this man or his parents?"
 Jesus says: neither.
 The whole frame is wrong.

 So if "good people don't deserve this" is the protest underneath your question, the Bible is on your side.
 It is the answer people often expect — "well, they must have done something" — that the Bible has the most to say against.